Here we are at the end of another year and at the close of one more decade!

 After losing our business due to the Global Financial Crisis that occurred in 2008, my husband, his son and I packed up our lives on the Sunshine Coast and relocated to the Gold Coast on my birthday [31 July 2010] for a fresh start.

 Not only did we settle in well and live life to the fullest alongside new friends, we engrossed ourselves in the growing business culture of the Gold Coast.
 Also, it’s been a blessing to enjoy a well-rounded lifestyle that includes pristine beaches, fresh hinterland, an arts precinct, a small city vibe with a big coastal feel.
-Oh, and glorious weather all year round!
+Oh, and the weather is not too bad! 😉

 6. WENT BACK TO SCHOOL